tikismoke/domogik-pi2-sd-image/README.md

 SSH enable by default
 Dhcp enable

-Domogik/Domoweb use default port, no ssl, and default login/password (admin/123)
+Domogik/Domoweb use default port (40406/40404), no ssl, and default login/password (admin/123)

 User/password for ssh:
 pi/raspberry